 – Support businesses which employ and empower locals, especially in poorer countries, so your money goes to those who need it most.
 Examples include taking tours which employ local guides, eating in a locally-owned restaurant (rather than an international chain), and buying souvenirs made by locals.

-Besides showing us the importance of good hygiene, responsibility, and care for others, the COVID-19 crisis is also a huge wake-up call on every traveller’s effect on the environment.
-There’s no better time to relook at how we travel, before we head out and start exploring again.
+Besides showing us the importance of good hygiene, responsibility, and care for others, the Covid-19 crisis had been a huge wake-up call on every traveller’s effect on the environment.
+There’s no better time to relook at how we travel, now that we have begun to explore again.